forestgrape/coronavirus/2_biological/life-forms.md

 Genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA, which in turn can get translated by ribosomes to proteins.

+> ###### mRNA
+> mRNA or messenger RNA is temporary RNA sent to the ribosomes for translation to proteins.

 ## Memorizing Interactions

 ### Storage Options
-[in work] Life forms have to ability to memorize environment interactions.
+Life forms memorize their machinery and structure, which in turn determine the environment interactions.
 Four kinds of lifetime storage are known to be used on todays earth.

 * ##### ssRNA
     single stranded RNA: